BobReed24/LPPO/readme.md

 ## Introduction

 Lppo Interpreter is designed to interpret scripts written in the LPPO programming language.
-The language supports basic arithmetic operations, function definitions, input/output handling, and window creation (in beta).
+The language supports basic arithmetic operations, function definitions, input/output handling, and window creation (in alpha).

 ## Installation